 One of the best things about the Internet is that you can make money from anywhere in the world.

-My top source of income has been from selling e-courses and it has truly changed the face of my business.
+My top source of income from LeanneWong.Co has been from selling e-courses and it has changed the way I approach blogging entirely.

-But this monetization route requires consistent traffic flows to your blog and building a sizeable audience base from your email list.
+But this monetization route requires consistent traffic flows to your blog and building a sizeable audience base to market to.

 Your first $1k from blogging will be a huge milestone.
 And I’m going to help you get there.